Sorted – tutors CAN positively influence your child’s UK boarding school interview

 - Current affairs - it’s beneficial for a candidate to be well-informed about two or three hot topics in the news

 When it comes to your child’s UK boarding school interview, they do not require hours and hours of tuition.
-A tutor should only need around four to six hours to help a candidate come out of their shell and tell all about their qualities, talents, leadership skills and adjustment skills.
+A tutor should only need around four to six hours to enable a candidate come out of their shell and reveal all about their qualities, talents, leadership skills and adjustment skills.